wavebyrd/great_expectations/docs/docusaurus/docs/core/trigger_actions_based_on_results/choose_a_result_format/_result_verbosity_reference_table.md

 The following table lists the fields that can be found in the `result` dictionary of a Validation Result and the `result_format` levels that return that field.
+An * indicates the field is not returned by default but can be enabled through an additional setting.
+Meanwhile, ** indicates that the field is returned by default but can be disabled.

 | Fields within `result`                |BOOLEAN_ONLY    |BASIC           |SUMMARY         |COMPLETE        |
 ----------------------------------------|----------------|----------------|----------------|-----------------